 I admit I have had some pretty lousy tofu in my day.
 Even made by me (hey, I gotta learn somehow).
 When it's done right, it really can be damn tasty.

-A tofu scramble is a classic hearty vegan breakfast, but the tofu scrambles I’ve had that I would call goo, are unfortunately low.
+A tofu scramble is a classic hearty vegan breakfast, but there are some tofu scrambles that have these classic pitfalls:

 Common mistake #2: too much salt (a problem I see a lot when non-vegans try to make a vegan dish)